C++ Developer Information

 The Scheme and Python interfaces are found in the

-both of them use SWIG to generate wrapper code from the C++ header files,
+python/ directories.
+Both interfaces use SWIG to generate wrapper code from the C++ header files,

 but also have hand-written Scheme/Python code to provide a higher-level interface.
 The

 directory contains a Python interface to MPB (which may, in the future, be moved to the MPB repository).

 The following table briefly describes the purpose of some of the source files:

 |meep/vec.hpp||Declares geometry-related classes like vec, ivec, grid_volume, volume and related utility functions.|